QNAP QuTS Hero Software

 The only area we saw ZFS mentioned was adding a SSD cache there is a “ZIL” reference which is the ZFS intent log.
 At STH, we have a guide on What is the ZFS ZIL SLOG and what makes a good one.
 That was the biggest hint that we were using ZFS aside from the fact that we skipped the volume creation workflow.

 QNAP even has an easy UI to adjust how the SSD cache is used and allows one to pick data sets that it should be used on.
+One can also over-provision arrays and create reserved space for ZFS snapshots.
 Something one can see in these screenshots is that QuTS hero automatically is creating these different share locations without our intervention.
 Again, this is a higher level of automation to make the user experience easier.

 One of the really interesting parts of the solution is that by default, QNAP enables compression.
 One can optionally enable deduplication on data sets as well.
 This is ZFS functionality that is added with little fanfare, just a simple switch.